sigmapie8/learning-stem/get_version.md

 * [Tor](https://www.torproject.org/download/)
 * [stem](https://stem.torproject.org/download.html) (Use pip)

 First thing we'd learn using stem is to get Tor's version.
-Please download/install all the dependcies for this tutorial).
+Please download/install all the dependcies for this tutorial.

 Let's jump to an example: